rust-stuco/homeworks/week5/summarylab_ref/README.md

 create a command line tool that allows you to read in a tweet or an email from the `data` folder and summarize what is reads.

+You can decide what flags to pass in for specific outputs.
+And if you'd like, you can take a look at the [clap](https://docs.rs/clap/latest/clap/index.html) third-party crate to help you!

 To reiterate: Only do this if you have ample time to spare and you want to get better at Rust!
 This is not a trivial task.
 We also don't have an autograder set up for this, so you'll mostly be on your own.
+If you do decide to do this, we'll manually grade it ourselves to determine how many points you will receive.